aliibrahim123/neocomp.js/docs/comp-base.view/chunk.md

 utitlies for creating chunks.

 `defer`: add a function that gets called when the target element is fully created.

+`showIf`: show an element based on a reactive value (a signal or a computed expression).

 `wrapWith`: add a component that gets mounted into the target element, accept the component class and its arguments.